menchelab/BioProfilingNotebooks/README.md

 	* *FigS1a_Profiling.ipynb*
 	* *FigS1b_HitDetection.ipynb*
 	* *Fig3_HitEnrichment.ipynb*

+* The notebook *FigS2_LUAD.ipynb* is independent and can provide a simpler example (with smaller data and easily running on a laptop).

 * Close the notebook server and the docker container by pressing CTRL+C in your terminal.